paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 What votes do we treat as a potential spam?
 A vote will increase a spam slot if and only if all of the following condidions are satisfied:
 * the candidate under dispute is not included on any chain
+* the candidate under dispute is not backed on any chain
 * the dispute is not confirmed
 * we haven't casted a vote for the dispute

+Whenever any vote on a dispute is imported these conditions are checked.
+If the dispute is found not to be potential spam, then spam slots for the disputed candidate hash are cleared.
+This decrements the spam count for every validator which had voted invalid.

+To keep spam slots from filling up unnecessarily we want to clear spam slots whenever a candidate is seen to be backed or included.
+Fortunately this behavior is acheived by clearing slots on vote import as described above.
+Because on chain backing votes are processed when a block backing the disputed candidate is discovered, spam slots are cleared for every backed candidate.
+Included candidates have typically also been seen as backed, so decrementing spam slots is handled in that case as well.

 The reason this works is because we only need to worry about actual dispute votes.
-Import of backing votes are already rate limited and concern only real candidates for approval votes a similar argument holds (if they come from approval-voting), but we also don't import them until a dispute already concluded.
-For actual dispute votes, we need two opposing votes, so there must be an explicit `invalid` vote in the import.
+Import of backing votes are already rate limited and concern only real candidates.
+For approval votes a similar argument holds (if they come from approval-voting), but we also don't import them until a dispute already concluded.
+For actual dispute votes we need two opposing votes, so there must be an explicit `invalid` vote in the import.
 Only a third of the validators can be malicious, so spam disk usage is limited to `2*vote_size*n/3*NUM_SPAM_SLOTS`, with `n` being the number of validators.